medienworx/mwk-fitlike-api/README.md

 -----------------------------

-### Commercial License
+### Commercial license
 -----------------------------
-you can order a licences for 99 EUR + VAT on support@medienworx.eu
+you can order a licences for 99 EUR + VAT by support@medienworx.eu